Phenobarbitone tablets

 • within the week prior to the change

-• within the first week of the change
+• within the first week after the change

 • one month after the change.